Assignment 2: Data Management#

 The cleaned data should contain the following columns:

 “bpiA”, “bpiB”, “bpiC”, “bpiD”, “bpiE”.
 They are cleaned versions of columns with the same name in the raw data.
-Cleaned means that missing are coded as pandas missings (NA or NaN) instead of negative numbers.
+Cleaned means that missing are coded as pandas missings (NA or NaN) instead of some numerical values, which are assigned special meaning.

 The column “momid” based on the original column “momid”.
 Choose a suitable dtype.